oroinc/orocommerce/src/Oro/Bundle/InventoryBundle/Resources/doc/inventory-level-api.md

 ### type
 Type of the resource.

-Must be set to `warehouseinventorylevels`.
+Must be set to `inventorylevels`.

-E.g.: `"type": "warehouseinventorylevels"`
+E.g.: `"type": "inventorylevels"`

 ### sku
 Product SKU.

-One Product SKU must be provided as a Product relationship in order to relate the Warehouse Inventory Level to a Product.
+One Product SKU must be provided as a Product relationship in order to relate the Inventory Level to a Product.

 Product SKU is provided in the `relationships` section.